mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ### Value getter

-Sometimes a column might not have a corresponding value and you just want to render a combination of different fields.
+Sometimes a column might not have a corresponding value, or you might want to render a combination of different fields.

-- set the `valueGetter` attribute of `GridColDef` as in the example below
+To achieve that, set the `valueGetter` attribute of `GridColDef` as in the example below

 **Note**: You need to set a `sortComparator` for the column sorting to work when setting the `valueGetter` attribute.